beckn/protocol-specifications-new/schema/EnergyTradeDelivery/v0.2/README.md

 ## Introduction

-The **EnergyTradeDelivery** schema extends the core Beckn `Fulfillment` entity to track the physical transfer of energy between source and target in P2P energy trading systems.
+The **EnergyTradeDelivery** schema composes with the core Beckn `Fulfillment` entity to track the physical transfer of energy between source and target in P2P energy trading systems.
 This schema handles recurring or continuous fulfillment scenarios tied to a single contract, tracking delivery status, meter readings, and telemetry data.

 ### Use Cases